The X Factor (British TV series) series 6: Musical guests

 During each results show, either one or two guest artists would perform.
 Series 5 winner Alexandra Burke and Robbie Williams performed on the first live results show, with Whitney Houston and judge Cole on the second.
 Michael Bublé and Westlife appeared on the third week, and Bon Jovi and JLS performed in week 4.
 Leona Lewis and The Black Eyed Peas performed for week 5, while week 6 featured a performance from Shakira.
 Susan Boyle appeared on the show for week 7 along with Mariah Carey.
-Rihanna and Alicia Keys performed in week 8 with Janet Jackson and Lady Gaga appearing in week 9.
+Rihanna and Alicia Keys performed in the quarter-final with Janet Jackson and Lady Gaga appearing in the semi-final.
 Guests in the final were Robbie Williams, Michael Bublé and George Michael (Saturday show) and Burke, JLS, Lewis, George Michael and Paul McCartney (Sunday show).
 In some weeks, the guest performers also mentored the acts in the run-up to that week's live show.

 The choice of musical guests on The X Factor live shows had a significant impact on the UK Singles Chart.
 Of the seven singles that made number one from 18 October to 19 December, six of them had done so after having been performed on an X Factor live show the previous weekend.
 They were, in order: "Bad Boys" by Alexandra Burke, "Fight for This Love" by Cole, "Everybody in Love" by JLS, "Meet Me Halfway" by the Black Eyed Peas, "You Are Not Alone" by the finalists and "Bad Romance" by Lady Gaga.
 This impact was noted by several commentators.
 After "Bad Romance" became the sixth song to reach Number One off the back of a performance on The X Factor, James Masterton of Yahoo!
 Music called the show "a guarantor of Number One hits".
 Gennaro Castaldo of HMV remarked: "In an age when there are very few truly mass-audience platforms left, the X Factor has become pivotal for those labels and artists seeking to reach a family-based audience."
 Paul Williams, editor of Music Week, explained: "The impact of the programme's incredible numbers on music sales is all too evident, with the top end of the singles and albums charts week after week since the current season began heavily dominated by whoever has been on the show."